cmc-aau/biocloud-software/README.md

 # biocloud-software
-Repo for all sorts of software, mainly modules or containers.
+Repo for all sorts of software, mainly containers.
 Refer to the invididual readme's for instructions.

-Clone this RECURSIVELY!!
+The `containers/` folder is for container images produced from the individual recipes.